B37Z0/question-guesser/README.md

 # Question Guesser

 A question guesser for an online assignment submission website. \
 Written for fun and was not distributed or used.
-Code for display only.
+Code for display only. \
+Built using Selenium.

 Features:
 - Login to school website and navigate to assignment.